Private Wireless Federated Learning with Anonymous Over-the-Air Computation: Main Results

 \subsection{Ensuring the anonymity of devices}

 Since the PS can only see the aggregated signal, it cannot know which devices have transmitted.
 Still, if the PS knows the number of participating devices, then it can collect some information across the iterations and infer some dependency between the samples, such as two samples being hosted by the same device.
 In such cases, the i.i.d. assumption on the sampling probability of data points does not hold.
-Thus, we also need to mask the number of participating devices.
-To achieve this, we scale the local gradients by $b_{t}\triangleq\sum_{i\in A_t}b_{i,t}$ at the devices so that the received power level at the PS is independent of the number or identity of the transmitting devices, and the PS can only see the average gradient at every iteration.
-Thus, we set $\xi_{i,t}=1/b_{t},\forall i\in A_{t}$. \begin{cor} When $\xi_{i,t}=1/b_{t},\forall i\in A_{t}$, the PS cannot infer which devices are actively transmitting in an iteration.
-Thus, to the PS, learning any set of sampled data points does not convey any information about the remaining sampled data points unless it learns identities of all the chosen samples.
-Therefore, batching local samples independently with probability $q$ and similarly sampling the transmitting devices independently with probability $p$ is equivalent to subsampling in the centralized setting with probability $p\cdot q$. \end{cor}
+Next, we show how we mask the number of participating devices.